 So what should you look for in a tripod?

-My go-to tripod when I need to make sure sturdiness is my #1 priority is the Induro GIT 304L tripod with the BHL2 ball-head.
+My go-to tripod when I need to make sure sturdiness is my #1 priority is the Induro GIT 304L.
 When I am working in windy or challenging environments, this tripod is always rock solid.
 While it doesn’t pack as small as other tripods, it is airline carry-on friendly and with its carbon fiber body, it is fairly lightweight for such a strong & tall tripod (a must since I am 6”3).

 Light & Portable